 Given that thousands of foreign fighters from ICC States Parties have joined ISIS (from Jordan, France, Australia, and more), some have likely committed ICC crimes.
 (The Soufan Group estimated in December 2015 that there were approximately 30,000 foreign fighters in the region, over 5,000 from Western Europe.)
 However, to date, the leadership of Daesh is primarily made up of individuals from Syria and Iraq.
-As such, the relevant crime base are likely still too small to justify opening a new preliminary examination — the process by which the OTP determines whether a reasonable basis exists to proceed with a full-scale investigation.
+As such, the relevant crime base is likely still too small to justify opening a new preliminary examination — the process by which the OTP determines whether a reasonable basis exists to proceed with a full-scale investigation.
 That said, while not actively “soliciting new business” given its current work load, Stewart emphasized that the OTP remains open to receiving and sharing information about ISIS perpetrators and crimes and is in regular touch with state authorities that might be inclined to assert jurisdiction over these crimes.

 Additional Jurisdiction Over Events in Libya: Stewart reminded the audience that the ICC does have territorial jurisdiction over events in Libya, although the Security Council has done little to support its referral of that situation to the Court.
 Curiously, Stewart indicated that the OTP is examining whether there is a legal connection between crimes committed in Libya by Daesh actors and the original Security Council referral.
 Although that resolution was passed following the Gaddafi regime’s violent reaction to the Arab Spring uprising in Libya, its text is open-ended and does not identify any particular class of perpetrator or events.
 Indeed, the UNSCR takes note of a Human Rights Council resolution establishing a commission of inquiry to investigate “all alleged violations of international human rights law” in Libya and ultimately indicates simply that the Council decided “to refer the situation in the Libyan Arab Jamahiriya since 15 February 2011.”
 As such, it is unclear why Stewart feels that the OTP must identify a nexus between current crimes committed in Libya, by Daesh and others, and the original referral, although such a nexus could easily be conceptualized.
 For example, an investigation into certain high profile crimes committed in Libya — such as the beheading of Coptic priests — could lead to the chain of command in Iraq and Syria.